open-automaton/automaton/README.md

 Publishing a Definition (Soon™)
 -----------------------
-First, create a directory something that describes the site we're fetching, the work we're doing and ends with `.auto`, let's call this one `some-site-register.auto`
+First, create a directory that describes the site we're fetching, the work we're doing and ends with `.auto`, let's call this one `some-site-register.auto`

 Once in the directory let's run
 ```bash